-Are you looking for a killer easy and vegan gluten free breakfast recipe to share with your family?
-Look no further because this fluffy gluten free waffle recipe is sugar free, nut free and dairy free!
-An easy waffle recipe made with just 8 simple ingredients!
-They taste amazing and can be batch made for easy breakfast meal prepping.
-Another easy vegan family meal coming at ya!Jump to Recipe
+Are you looking for a killer vegan gluten free breakfast recipe to share with your family?
+Look no further because this fluffy gluten free waffle recipe is just perfect.
+Made with only 8 simple ingredients for a sugar free, nut-free and dairy free recipe!
+This recipe uses aquafaba to replace the eggs making them light and fluffy.
+Another yummy family meal coming at ya!Jump to Recipe

 This recipe was tested so many times this month to ensure it was PERFECT to share with you guys.
 I really wanted to make a healthy gluten-free, dairy-free waffle that didn’t taste ‘healthy’ if you know what I mean, especially with no sugar to hide behind, lol.

 Let’s be real, truth is there are some VERY tough critics here at home.
 Having 3 boys ranging in age from 8 to 2 will really put you in your place as a cook.
 Leave it to kids to not filter anything in regards to how they feel about food!
-But I am grateful to them because this recipe is now our favourite family breakfast now.
+But I am grateful to them because this recipe is now our favourite family breakfast now (and needing a breakfast that is kid-approaved AND vegan and gluten-free is not easy task.
 And they are so easy to batch make so we meal prep them to enjoy all week!

 The recipe for these vegan waffles requires only 8 simple ingredients.
 Now full disclosure, one of the ingredients is aquafaba (the liquid found in canned chickpeas used to replace egg) but please don’t be put off by this!
 Aquafaba is actually very very easy to use (more below).
 The entire recipe can be prepped in under 10 minutes and everything goes into one-bowl.